-I have spent a great deal of time thinking and reading about retirement and the closer I get to my “retirement age” (whatever that age is) the clearer the image in my head of what retirement might be, becomes.
+I have spent a great deal of time thinking and reading about retirement, and the closer I get to my “retirement age” (whatever that age is), the more precise the image in my head of what retirement might be.

 I can give you a few simple Do’s to help you with your retirement planning:

-- Do make it clear to your kids that it is your retirement, so you are not paying for their happiness.
-You have spent enough time doing that, now it is your time.
-Too many children boomerang back into their parents lives (and wallets).
-Make your children aspire to only return home to visit.
+- Make it clear to your kids that it is your retirement, so you are not paying for their happiness.
+You have spent enough time doing that.
+Now it is your time.
+Too many children boomerang back into their parents’ lives (and wallets).
+Make your children aspire only to return home to visit.
 Better still ask your children to help pay for your retirement, or if you don’t have enough money, think about moving in with them?

 If we have a list of Do’s we must have some Don’ts

 - Don’t die, if you retire and die the first year of your retirement, won’t you feel silly?
 Seriously, take care of your health now so you can enjoy all this money you are hoarding.
 My father worked very hard, and when he finally retired he only had a few years before he was wheelchair-bound.
 Be healthy and that you can start doing right now.